anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter04.md

     - kube-scheduler
     - kube-controller-manager
 - Master nodes can also run the etcd service and host the etcd database, however etcd can also be hosted on separate nodes if desired
-- In order to support `req.gen.rsl.01`, `req.gen.rsl.02` and `req.gen.avl.01` a Reference Implementation must:
-    - Consist of either three, five or seven nodes running the etcd service (can be colocated on the master nodes, or can run on separate nodes, but not on worker nodes)
-    - At least one master node per availability zone or fault domain to ensure the high availability and resilience of the Kubernetes control plane services
-    - At least one worker node per availability zone or fault domain to ensure the high availability and resilience of workloads managed by Kubernetes
 - Master node services, including etcd, and worker node services (e.g. consumer workloads) must be kept separate - i.e. there must be at least one master node, and at least one worker node
 - Workloads must ***not*** rely on the availability of the master nodes for the successful execution of their functionality (i.e. loss of the master nodes may affect non-functional behaviours such as healing and scaling, but components that are already running will continue to do so without issue).
 This function is essential for support of Edge type architectures.
 - The following kubelet features must be enabled